 I had a sudden tightness in my throat.
 I’d had the same sensation almost exactly a year before, in another country, and it had led me to shove my employer into a ditch, saving her life from a sniper’s bullet.

-I looked up, and I saw someone on the Heron House deck, watching us with binoculars.
+I looked up, and I saw someone on the Heron House deck, leaning over the railing and watching us with binoculars.